GaloisInc/saw-script/doc/manual/manual.md

 Perhaps the most important type in SAWScript, and the one most unlike the built-in types of most other languages, is the `Term` type.
-Essentially, a value of type `Term` precisely describes all of the possible computations performed by some program.
-And, in particular, if two `Term` values are *equivalent*, then the programs that they represent will always compute the same results given the same inputs.
-We will say more later about what exactly it means for two terms to be equivalent, and how to determine whether two terms are equivalent.
+Essentially, a value of type `Term` precisely describes all possible computations performed by some program.
+In particular, if two `Term` values are *equivalent*, then the programs that they represent will always compute the same results given the same inputs.
+We will say more later about exactly what it means for two terms to be equivalent, and how to determine whether two terms are equivalent.

-Before we dig into the `Term` type more deeply, it will be useful to describe the role of the Cryptol language in SAW.
+Before exploring the `Term` type more deeply, it is important to understand the role of the Cryptol language in SAW.

 # Cryptol and its Role in SAW

 Cyptol is a domain-specific language originally designed for the high-level specification of cryptographic algorithms.
-It is general enough, however, to describe a wider variety of programs, and is particularly applicable to describing computations that operate on streams of data of some fixed size.
+It is general enough, however, to describe a wide variety of programs, and is particularly applicable to describing computations that operate on streams of data of some fixed size.

-Because Cryptol is a stand-alone language in addition to being integrated into SAW, it has its own manual, which you can find here:
+In addition to being integrated into SAW, Cryptol is a standalone language with its own manual:

 ~~~~
 http://cryptol.net/files/ProgrammingCryptol.pdf
 ~~~~

 SAW includes deep support for Cryptol, and in fact requires the use of Cryptol for most non-trivial tasks.
-So to fully understand the rest of this manual you'll need to develop at least a rudimentary understanding of Cryptol.
+To fully understand the rest of this manual and to effectively use SAW, you will need to develop at least a rudimentary understanding of Cryptol.

-The primary use of Cryptol is to construct values of type `Term`.
+The primary use of Cryptol within SAWScript is to construct values of type `Term`.
 Although `Term` values can be constructed from various sources, inline Cryptol expressions are the most direct and convenient way to create them.

 Specifically, a Cryptol expression can be placed inside double curly braces (`{{` and `}}`), resulting in a value of type `Term`.
-As a very simple example, there is no built-in integer addition operation in SAWScript, but there is in Cryptol, and we can use it as follows:
+As a very simple example, there is no built-in integer addition operation in SAWScript.
+However, we can use Cryptol's built-in integer addition operator within SAWScript as follows:

 ~~~~
 sawscript> let t = {{ 0x22 + 0x33 }}